DinisMachado87/job_it/README.md

 - AC2: I can specify criteria for each job profile, matching those of my dream job preferences.

-#### Automatically Update Dream Job Preferences:
+#### Access Job Management Board:

-As a user, I want my dream job preference choices to be automatically updated when I add a new option with a new job profile so that my preferences stay up-to-date.
+As a user, I have access to a job management board to help with managing job application status.

-- AC1: Whenever I add a new job profile, I am prompted to review and update my dream job preferences if needed.

-#### Customize Job Profile Criteria Fields:

-As a user, I can customize job profile criteria fields to tailor them to specific job requirements.

-- AC1: I can add custom fields such as specific skills, certifications, or preferences related to the job.
+- AC1: I can track the status of each job application (e.g., applied, interview scheduled, rejected) on a centralized board.

+- AC2: I can update the status of each job application as it progresses through the hiring process.

 #### View Job Ratings and Visualization: